Polonia brothers: Life and career

 In 2007 they released a new and improved cut of Splatter Farm, on DVD through Camp Motion Pictures.
-The new version is missing a couple of the more outrageous scenes that made the original a 'cult classic', but is nonetheless a more professional-looking offering, easier to follow, and augmented by excellent and entertaining commentary and featurettes – which also have become trademarks of the brothers' DVD offerings.
+The new version is missing a couple of the more outrageous scenes that made the original a 'cult classic'.

 Within the indie film community, the brothers were known for their kindness and generosity to aspiring film-makers.

 Polonia Brothers Entertainment and Cinegraphic Productions released Halloweenight, based on a screenplay by, and dedicated to the memory of, the late John Polonia, in October 2009.

-In 2010 Mark Polonia dissolved Cinegraphic Productions after the sudden passing of partner Matt Satterly to concentrate solely on the Polonia Bros Entertainment (PBE) brand.

-Since his brother's passing in 2008 Mark Polonia has been steadily producing and directing new films with long-time collaborator Brett Piper.

-In early 2021 writer Douglas Waltz self-published the book "Monstervision: The Films of John and Mark Polonia".
-The paperback is a chronicle of 55 movies, some produced jointly by the brothers and the remainder solely by Mark Polonia.
-It also includes recollections from people who have worked on Polonia Bros.
-Entertainment films (mostly actors), along with interviews and set photos.
-And also in 2021, Waltz began publishing an annual print zine called "The Polonia Papers", which details new Polonia Bros.
-Entertainment movies released each year.
+According to Film Threat ”Mark Polonia is best known (if he is at all) for his ridiculous, though insanely fun, output such as Shark Encounters Of The Third Kind and Deadly Playthings.
+These productions intentionally trade on their low-budget schtick with absurd premises that ask the viewer to laugh and have fun, as the movie is in on the joke."